grip-on-software/visualization-site/README.md

   the `docker-compose` tests to provide this path within the Docker instance.
 - `allow_range` (array): CIDR ranges of IP addresses that are allowed to access the access log analytics.
+- `goaccess_path`: Filesystem path to the location where the GoAccess interface is hosted.
+The directory should contain an `analytics` subpath which holds the actual web interface.
+This can be set to an empty string to disable the GoAccess endpoint.
+- `goaccess_log_path`: Filesystem path to log file location.
+Access logs stored in this path (including rotated and possibly GZip-encoded logs) are followed.
 - `primary_dns`: IP address of an external DNS server that allows Docker instances during the `docker-compose` tests to look up external domain names, aside from those used for the Docker instances.
 Proper DNS resolution may be